microsoft/Windows-driver-samples/avstream/avshws/README.md

 Deploy the driver to the target computer
 ----------------------------------------

-Now you can deploy the Avshws driver that you've just built to the target computer, using guidance in [Deploying a Driver to a Test Computer](https://docs.microsoft.com/windows-hardware/drivers/develop/deploying-a-driver-to-a-test-computer).
-Specifically, in the Visual Studio Solution Explorer, right click the Avshws project and select **Properties**.
-Under Configuration Properties, click **Driver Install** and then **Deployment**.
-Enter the **Target Device Name** and the host computer automatically provisions the target computer and sets up debugger options.
+Now you can deploy the Avshws driver that you've just built to the target computer, using guidance in [Deploying a Driver to a Test Computer](http://msdn.microsoft.com/en-us/library/windows/hardware/hh454834).
+Specifically, find the package file under the **Package** folder in the Avshws solution.
+Right-click **package** and select **Properties**.
+Under Configuration Properties, click **Driver install** and then **Deployment**.
+Here you must click the check box for **Enable deployment**, and then click the button to the right of **\<Configure Computer...\>**.
+In the next dialog you enter the **Target Computer Name** and can let the host computer automatically provision the target computer and set up debugger options.

 Finally, in Visual Studio, from the **Build** menu select **Deploy Solution** to deploy the sample to the target computer.
 On the target computer, you can see the deployed package in the **%Systemdrive%\\drivertest\\drivers** folder.